TalkNice/talknice.github.io/_pages/privacy.md

 ## Children's Privacy

 This app does not knowingly collect data from children under the age of 13.
 As no personal information is collected, the app complies with the Children’s Online Privacy Protection Act (COPPA).

+## California and Europe Residents

+If you are located in California or the European Economic Area, you may have specific rights under the GDPR or CCPA.
+As we do not collect personal data, these rights are unlikely to apply, but we are committed to complying with applicable laws.

 ## Changes to This Privacy Policy